KomodoPlatform/NotaryNodes/season5/candidates/gcharang/README.md

 ## Past Pledges

-- Introduced @gaeacodes to the KMD ecosystem and prodded her to she finished the bounty to "Display Komodo rewards data on insight explorer".
+- Introduced @gaeacodes to the KMD ecosystem and prodded her till she finished the bounty to "Display Komodo rewards data on insight explorer".
 PR here: https://github.com/KomodoPlatform/insight-ui-komodo/pull/4
 - Making the web based GUI fullnode explorer compatible with Komodo is a WIP: https://github.com/gaeacodes/btc-rpc-explorer
 - Still need to offer bounties to create explainer videos, but the price of quality video production seems to be out of range of my available bounties. looking for another way to get videos explaining the new Atomic-Swap protocol, the Pegs mechanism, design of the DTO, new exciting features enabled by dexp2p, etc. created